maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 4. Handles errors with detailed reporting
 5. Returns a success/failure indicator

+> [!note]
-> **Note**: The `.ifNotExists()` method ensures the table creation statement won't fail if the table already exists.
+> The `.ifNotExists()` method ensures the table creation statement won't fail if the table already exists.
 This makes our schema setup idempotent, meaning it can be run multiple times without causing errors or duplicate tables.

 ### Schema Design Decisions Explained